rlancer/google-managed-certs-gke/README.md

 ```

 Get existing URL Maps:
->You'll need this value when creating the target proxy in the next step
+> There should only be one URL Map and you'll need the value under NAME when creating the target proxy in the next step
 ```bash
 $> gcloud compute url-maps list